RecursiveError/zig-baremetal/readme.md

 bootloader: a simple bootloader that just configures the VTOR and jumps to the application.

 app: a basic example of blinky using systick.
+app2: example with UART and WiFi connection with ESPAT (compile in release mode)